mariadjuric/FindMyArxivPaper/README.md

 will usually behave like a **recent-tail fetch**, because the export API is sorted by newest submissions.

-That means you may mostly see the newest years unless you explicitly fetch by year range.

 To expand historical coverage, FMAP now supports:
 - `--from-year`
 - `--to-year`